 A GST registered cigarette manufacturer makes a supply of cigarettes to its marketing arm.
 Both companies are under a group registration.
-Since both are under group registration, the supply from the manufacturer to the marketing arm is disregarded and no GST imposed.
+Since both are under group registration, the supply from the manufacturer to the marketing arm is disregarded and no GST is imposed.
 Any GST incurred by the cigarette manufacturer can be claimed as input tax.

-Taxable supply would also include a supply made to a class of person who are given relief from paying GST.
+Taxable supply would also include a supply made to a class of persons who are given relief from paying GST.
 Any GST incurred on such supplies is claimable as input tax.

-Government schools are given relief from paying GST on the purchase of text books.
-Even though the bookshop does not charge GST on the supply, any GST incurred by the bookshop is claimable.
+Government schools are given relief from paying GST on the purchase of computers.
+Even though the computer company does not charge GST on the supply, any GST incurred by the computer company is claimable.

-(ii) Inputs used for making supplies made outside Malaysia which would be taxable supplies if made in Malaysia.
+(b) inputs used for making taxable supplies outside Malaysia which would be taxable supplies if made in Malaysia;